DefNotCrawf/DefNotCrawf/README.md

-- 👋 Hi, I’m @DefNotCrawf (student at Tempe High School)
+- 👋 Hi, I’m @DefNotCrawf (a student at Tempe High School)
 - 👀 I’m interested in learning new coding languages and creating some prototypes of some of my ideas.
-- 🌱 I’m currently learning Python & C++.
+- 🌱 I’m currently learning the Secure Web.
 - 💞️ I’m looking to collaborate on nothing so far.
 - 📫 How to reach me: N/A